Sunday, March 18, 2012

 Coffee, on the other hand, seems to have a ceiling on its price, of about $15 a pound, at today's prices, for roasted beans.
 You may find some esoteric blends higher at some gourmet stores, but there is definitely an upper price limit on coffee in most stores (This is taking aside, the Asian Cat Shit Coffee, which is, well, disgusting).

-But my take on this is, that for a given quality "level" if you will, tea can be about half the cost of coffee, in most instances.
-For example, switching from the Wholesale Club Coffee at 22 cents a cup, to a Trader Joe's kind of coffee at 12 cents a bag, yields a savings of nearly 50%.
+But my take on this is, that for a given quality "level" if you will, tea can be about half the cost of coffee, in most instances, if not far less.
+For example, switching from the Wholesale Club Coffee at 22 cents a cup, to a Trader Joe's kind of tea at 12 cents a bag, yields a savings of nearly 50%.
 Moreover, we find we drink less tea (2-4 bags a day, versus 8 cups of coffee a day).
 At 50 cents per day, this works out to $182.50 for a year's supply of tea, a savings of $459.90 per year (!!!) over Coffee.

 That is a pretty considerable savings, when you think about it - nearly $40 a month.